JonJagger/cyber-dojo/readme.txt

    Each exercise corresponds to a sub-directory of cyberdojo/exercises/ (see below)
 o) click the [ok] button.
-You will get a 6-character id (the full id is actually 10 characters long but statistically 6 chars is enough for uniqueness).
+o) You will get a 6-character id (the full id is actually 10 characters long but statistically 6 chars is enough for uniqueness).

 Start coding
 ============
-Enter the 6-character id (case insensitive) on each participating computer and click the [start] button.
+o) Enter the 6-character id (case insensitive) on <em>each</em> participating computer and click the [start] button.
-The server will assign each computer an animal (eg Panda).
+o) The server will assign each computer an animal (eg Panda).
    The animal provides identity for each participating computer.
-Each computer edits the code files and the test files as they work on the chosen exercise.
-Each computer presses the [test] button to see if the tests pass or not.
-A new traffic-light will appear at the bottom (progressing left-to-right, oldest-to-newest).
+o) On each computer do the chosen exercise by editing the test files and the code files, and pressing the [test] button to see if the tests pass or not.
+o) Every time the [test] button is pressed a new traffic-light appeard at the bottom right.
+o) Traffic-lights progress left-to-right, oldest-to-newest.

 Traffic Lights